-Now unzip the Build, to a reasonable location, you will need to reference to during the upload process.
+Now unzip the Build to a reasonable location. (which you will need to refer to during the upload process.)

-Next you will need to setup an Personal Access Token (PAT).
-In order to do this you will need to login into the TFS Admin Page.
+Next, you will need to set up a Personal Access Token (PAT).
+In order to do this, you will need to login into the TFS Admin Page.
 Once logged in click on the User icon and go to "Security".

 Next click the add button, set a description for the PAT and make sure that you have set the Authorized scopes to "All scopes" and click "Create Token". (as shown below)

 The newly created PAT will be displayed.
 Copy this code and save for future reference.

 With the prerequisites done it is time to upload your build.
 First open Node.js command prompt, with this open you will need to type:

 The interface will now ask for your URL, which must end in "DefaultCollection", it will then prompt for the PAT.
 Copy the PAT from the prerequisites and paste this in.
 (Please be aware this will not be displayed as shown below.)

 To confirm that you are logged in type the following to confirm all build tasks for the account: